gonmf/dakilang/README.md

 > fib(N > 2, Res) :- sub(N, 1, N1) & sub(N, 2, N2) & fib(N1, X1) & fib(N2, X2) & add(X1, X2, Res).
 ```

 The clause condition `fib(N > 2, Res)` restricts matching N to values greater than 2.
-The only other operators are `<` (lower than), `<=` (lower or equal to), `>=` (greater or equal to) and `<>` (different than). _Equal to_ semantics are already the default matching strategy used.
-The lower and greater than operators use alphabetical order for strings.
+The full list of operators is as follows.

+#### Operators

+- `<` - Tests if the variable is lower than the constant
+- `<=` - Tests if the variable is lower or _equal_ to the constant
+- `>` - Tests if the variable is greater than the constant
+- `>=` - Tests if the variable is greater or _equal_ to the constant
+- `<>` - Tests if the variable is not _equal_ to the constant
+- `:` - Tests if the data type of the variable is the constant value (from `'integer'`, `'float'` or `'string'`)

 Clause conditions are exclusively between a variable and a constant values (`func(X < B, ...` is invalid) and numeric types never unify with string data types.
 Notice that in the usual unification rules, an integer literal in a clause will not match a floating point literal.
 In clause conditions and many operation clauses, however, these numeric types unify.
+The comparison operators use alphabetical order for strings.

 Also note that you can mix multiple conditions.
 A variable must match all conditions for the clause to be expanded: